 Make Them Comfortable

 While having a primary physician is a great thing, it doesn’t mean that they’re all looking to be your loved one’s best friend.
-Doctors are regular people too, so there are some that your loved one will get along with and some they may not get along with.
+Doctors are regular people too, so there are some that your family member will get along with and some they may not get along with.
 You want to make sure that the doctor and your loved one get along because it will make the appointment stress-free, quick, and easy.